notUnknuffig/notUnknuffig/README.md

 - Hi, I’m @notUnknuffig :3
-- I’m interested in Programming in all Language OwO
+- I’m interested in Programming in all Languages OwO
 - I’m currently learning Java UwU
 - I’m looking to collaborate on nothing
 - How to reach me?
 Don't even try it...
 I won't respond anyway.